 What are the risk factors for foot and ankle pain?

-The repetitive stress put on the feet of runners, hikers and joggers puts them at elevated risk for developing:
+The repetitive stress put on the feet of runners, hikers and those on their feet for long periods of time creates an elevated risk for developing:

 - Shin splints

 Some conditions have a genetic component that patients can’t help.
 Heel spurs can develop on almost anyone, and these small spurs that dig into the Achilles tendon can make walking a difficult and painful chore.
 Arthritis can also cause the toes to curl and shift, causing pain throughout the entire foot.